 A WORLD CLASS CREATIVE DESIGN STUDIO

-After retiring from the stunt industry, Mitch moved back to Orlando and moved behind the camera, applying all he had learned from the above-named master storytellers.
-He began writing, directing and producing, developing the tactic of attacking projects head on to more than just stunt work.
+After retiring from the stunt industry, Mitch moved back to Orlando and jumped behind the camera, applying all he had learned from the above-named master storytellers.
+He began writing, directing and producing, while adapting the tactic of attacking projects head on to more than just stunt work.
 He gained a reputation for developing projects which were incredibly creative and satisfying experiences for both the viewer and clients.
 As his reputation grew, so did his clientele; MSN, Kellogg's, Sprint, Disney and The United States Department of Defense, became just a few of the companies who utilized his skills on various projects.
-He was also part of the team which helped create and define a huge branded entertainment project called Mom's Homeroom; an online show for MSN which had garnered over 72 million viewers, which in 2008/2009 was a huge accomplishment.
+He was also part of the team which helped create and define a huge branded entertainment project called Mom's Homeroom; an online show for MSN which garnered over 72 million viewers, this happening back in 2008/2009 was a huge accomplishment.
 His ability to lead a small writers room of five other talented men and women, develop ideas and turn them into creative gold, gained him the respect of the client.
 This allowed him to move forward, Assistant Directing the show and to become a Segment Director.

 Mitch Dean is Metagene Media... a veteran in the entertainment business who began his career after meeting Legendary Stunt Coordinator Glenn R. Wilder.